 A pawn which cannot be blocked or captured by enemy pawns in its advance to promotion is a passed pawn.

+Creating a passed pawn is the first step.
 When having a passed pawn, you should try to maximize its power.
 Every square closer to the promotion square increases the dangerousness of the passed pawn, so whenever possible, the passed pawn must be pushed.
 Then it can be used directly to force a promotion or as a decoy, forcing the defending side to mobilize some useful pieces to stop the passed pawn while the attacking side can build a decisive advantage in another side of the board.

 On the defending side, playing against a passed pawn requires to blockade the pawn as quick as possible to prevent him to get close to the promotion square.
 Good pieces for a blockade are the King (the best one) and sometimes the Knight or the Bishop.